chromium/chromium/docs/network_traffic_annotations.md

 value.
 In these cases, `net::MutableNetworkTrafficAnnotationTag` and `net::MutablePartialNetworkTrafficAnnotationTag` can be used which do not have this limitation.

 Mutable annotations have a run time check before being converted into normal annotations to ensure their content is valid.
 Therefore it is suggested that they would be used only if there is no other way around it.
-Use cases are checked with the `traffic_annotation_auditor` to ensure proper initialization values for the mutable annotations.
+Use cases are checked with `auditor.py` to ensure proper initialization values for the mutable annotations.

 ## Mojo Interfaces (Advanced)